An FTP test is a simple way of determining your current cycling performance level.

 All you need is some way to connect your indoor cycle trainer to a phone, tablet or computer (using Bluetooth or Ant+ connectivity).

 Whichever method you choose, it’s worth remembering that the more accurate and repeatable your power meter is, the better.
-Bike-mounted power meters and static bikes tend to be more accurate than indoor-trainer based power measurement.
+Bike-mounted power meters and static bikes tend to be more accurate than indoor-trainer based power measurements.

 3 Ways To Test Your FTP